Ovcharovbohdan43/set/docs/architecture.md

 - `DashboardService`: Aggregate KPIs (net worth, cash flow, budget burn, weekly spending) with <50 ms SQL queries, hydrate account highlights, and surface the data via `get_dashboard_snapshot`.
 Stage 3 ships the `SqliteDashboardService`, which derives deltas from transaction history, sums active budgets, and fills 7-day spend series even when no transactions exist on a given day.
 - `BudgetService`: Manage envelope/period budgets, track actual vs target, compute burn rate for widgets.
 The Stage 4 implementation (`SqliteBudgetService`) calculates spent amounts from transactions matching budget category and period, computes progress percentage and status (Normal/At Risk/Over) based on alert thresholds, and supports rollover configuration.
 Budgets are displayed in a responsive grid with circular progress rings and color-coded status indicators.
 - `GoalService`: Manage savings targets, compute projections, trigger milestone notifications.
 The Stage 5 implementation (`SqliteGoalService`) calculates current amounts from transactions linked via `goal_id`, computes progress percentages and projected completion dates based on target dates, automatically transitions goals to "Achieved" status when targets are reached, and supports status management (Active/Paused/Achieved/Abandoned) with priority-based sorting.
 Goals are displayed in a Kanban board UI with progress bars and status indicators.
 - `ReportService`: Materialize analytics views, cache aggregated rows, produce chart-ready DTOs.
+The Stage 7 implementation (`SqliteReportService`) provides monthly reports with spending by category, income vs expense analysis, budget summaries, and forecast calculations using simple linear regression.
+Reports are cached for 30 minutes to improve performance.
+The service supports export in CSV, JSON, encrypted JSON, and PNG formats.
+Query optimization includes indexes on transaction type/date combinations and report cache expiration.
 - `ReminderService`: Manage RRULE definitions, non-linked reminders (e.g., pay credit card), and send instructions to scheduler.
+The Stage 6 implementation (`SqliteReminderService`) calculates `next_fire_at` based on `due_at` and simplified recurrence rules (DAILY, WEEKLY, MONTHLY), supports snooze functionality with configurable duration, logs all actions to `ReminderLog` for audit trail, and provides queries for due reminders.
+The frontend includes a Reminders page with status-filtered sections, a NotificationCenter drawer accessible via `Ctrl+Shift+N`, and auto-refreshing due reminders query.
 - `SyncService`: Compose delta payloads, handle conflict resolution, decrypt/encrypt remote data.

 ### 3.4 Database & Repository Layer